HumeHouse/privateindexer-client/README.md

 4. Change the name to something you can identify it with like `PrivateIndexer`.
 5. Set the host to the name of your `privateindexer-client` container or a hostname that points to it (like via reverse proxy).
-6. Set the port to `8080` (or whatever port you've mapped to port 80 inside the container).
+6. Set the port to whatever port you've mapped to the webserver port, default is 8080 if using the example below
-7. Enter any username and the password is your assigned API key.
-The key is called `API_KEY` in your environment variables.
+7. Enter **any username** and the password is your assigned API key.
+This is the same as `API_KEY` in your environment variables.
-8. Give the app a unique category like `radarr`/`sonarr`/`prowlarr` etc.
+8. Give the app a unique category like `radarr`/`sonarr` etc.
-9. You may want to click the gear at the bottom to show advanced settings and set the `Client Priority` to something higher than your default download client
+9. You may want to click the gear at the bottom to show advanced settings and set the `Client Priority` to something `higher` than your default download client so it doesn't try to download random torrents
-10. **Uncheck** both `Remove Completed` and `Remove Failed` - the app has no sense of either of these options and will only cause errors if you leave these on.
+10. **Uncheck** both `Remove Completed` and `Remove Failed` - the client has no sense of either of these options and will only cause errors if you leave these on.
 11. Click `Test` to make sure the connection is working
 12. Click `Save` to add the client

-Now you are ready to configure your indexers to use **ONLY** this client **ONLY** for PrivateIndexer downloads
+Now you are ready to configure your indexer to use your PrivateIndexer torrent client.
+Make sure to use **ONLY** this client **ONLY** for PrivateIndexer downloads.
+Downloads from any other source will be rejected by the PrivateIndexer download client.

 1. Navigate to the `Indexers` section of the settings in your app.
-2. Find your `PrivateIndexer` indexer entry
+2. Find your `PrivateIndexer (Prowlarr)` indexer entry or whatever you named it
 3. Click the gear at the bottom to show advanced settings and set the `Download Client` to your newly created client
 4. Click `Save`
-5. For every other indexer in your app, make sure to select a **different** download client, otherwise the indexer may try to use `PrivateIndexer` to download non-private torrents or cause other problems
+5. For every other indexer in your app, make sure to select a **different** download client, otherwise the indexer may try to use `PrivateIndexer` to download non-PrivateIndexer torrents

-You're done!

 ### 7. Visit the web interface